occam-ra/occam/doc/occam-user-manual.md

 **2. Other goodness measures**.
 There are other measures of model goodness that it would be desirable to calculate and output: beta (probability of a Type II error), transmission, absolute rather than relative AIC values, AIC (or dAIC) corrected for small sample sizes relative to the state space, minimum description length (MDL), Receiver Operating Characteristic (ROC) area under curve, etc.

-Occam User’s Manual 3/13/2017 40
+## Appendix 1.
+Rebinning (Recoding)

-**Appendix 1.
-Rebinning (Recoding)** This feature allows the user to:
+This feature allows the user to:

 \(a) *ignore* data where some variables have particular values, (b) *select* only data where some variables have particular values, and (c) *regroup* (recode) states of a variable.